rbbarbosa/Petit/tutorial/p1_lexical_analysis.md

 1. Modify the above code to print the token _value_ along with the token class.
 It should, for example, print ``NATURAL(10)`` when given ``10`` as input (and similarly for decimals).
 Notice that _lex_ provides an external variable named ``yytext`` that points to the current string matched by the lexer.

 2. In programming languages, the names of variables and functions are generically referred to as _identifiers_.
-Modify the code to print ``IDENTIFIER(x)`` whenever an identifier ``'x'`` is found.
+Modify the code to print ``IDENTIFIER(xyz)`` whenever some identifier ``xyz`` is found.
 Identifiers consist of non-empty sequences of letters and digits, starting with a letter.

 3. _Keywords_ are reserved and cannot be used as identifiers.
 Modify the code to recognize the following tokens: ``integer``, ``double``, ``if``, ``then`` and ``else``.
 It should output ``INTEGER``, ``DOUBLE``, and so on.
 The key is to understand that _lex_ always looks for the longest match and, in case there is a tie, it chooses the rule that comes first.